“Come on baby ’cause, there’s no name for, give it up and I got what I came for” – Red Hot Chili Peppers.

 I expected to meet up with a few of my Polish friends in Gdańsk, tour some of their region, Pomerania, then head to Warszawa and leave Poland again.
 That was the plan.

 But some things intervened.
-My friends were all a bit to busy to see me anyway so I had time to dwell, I had time to think.
-The people I had came here to see had drifted away, the hostel life became mundane, I had seen all the sights of the city, my friends in Warszawa were calling me back, my visa for Kaliningrad was declined.
+My friends were all a bit too busy to see me anyway so I had time to dwell, I had time to think.
+The people I had came here to see had drifted away, two of them notoriously lied to me about our friendship, the hostel life became mundane, I had seen all the sights of the city, my friends in Warszawa were calling me back, my visa for Kaliningrad was declined.
 I even had a bout of depression again concocting all this in my mind.
 I have to admit, I wasn’t sure what to do.
 So I should leave right?
 No. I questioned myself again.
 Why am I leaving Gdańsk?
 Why do I need to leave Gdańsk?
 Why can I not find a flat here in Gdańsk and stay?
 I don’t like walking away from a situation that I have no reason to leave, so I stayed.

 I realised that this city, Gdańsk was as close as I had to loving a city in a long time.
 It made no sense to leave, but I wanted to test if I really liked it and could make it a home.
 By this time, my local friends were too busy, the hostel was really wearing me down with the lifestyle, I went to Kaliningrad on what proved to be my last backpacking trip of this era.
 I came back from Kaliningrad, booked another few nights in the Hostel Cycle On, viewed a flat, studied more Polish, got an invite to a wedding and BANG.
 I decided to stay, in Gdańsk.

 So come and see me in Gdańsk!
 I know this is a short, selfish Sunday post today but it’s how I feel right now.
 I will write more about my recent travels and my life in Gdańsk soon.